The Right to Places of Worship in the Sudanese Law

 Enumeration by book of allocation

-The procedures usually followed in the case of unregistered acquired lands is that the State Governor and upon the recommendation of the State Minister of Urban Planning and Public Utilities takes a decision to re-plan the area.
-The former announces that decision and publishes it in the Official Gazette to draw the attention of stakeholders (Article 19 of the Urban Planning and Public Utilities Act for the year 1994).
+The procedure usually followed in the case of unregistered acquired lands is that the State Governor and upon the recommendation of the State Minister of Urban Planning and Public Utilities takes a decision to re-plan the area.
+The minister announces that decision and publishes it in the Official Gazette to draw the attention of stakeholders (Article 19 of the Urban Planning and Public Utilities Act for the year 1994).
 Then State Governor will then appoints the Planning Officer from the Re-planning Committee (Articles 26/27 of the same Act), which is responsible for the enumeration of holdings through field survey.
 This field survey involves enumerating all holdings of persons actually residing, including places of worship recorded in the allocation book.
-The committee may at the same time hand over preambles showing the basic data (name of the holder, holding number, area, ... etc.) and which bear signature and seal of the committee.
+The committee may at the same time hand over preambles showing the basic data (name of the holder, holding number, the area, ... etc.) which bear the signature and the seal of the committee.
 At this stage, it should be ensured that the committee has enumerated all the holdings of places of worship in the area.

 What we should draw attention to is that the committee may decide ineligibility on the background of objective reasons and conditions that are usually published initially (eligibility requirements), or it may decide that a given person is not entitled.
 In either case, the decision is subject to grievance with the Lands Authority up to the top of administrative hierarchy represented in the Minister.
 Afterwards, the person may appeal the decision with the competent administrative court within 60 days of the competent minister's issuance of the decision in order to protect his tenure in accordance with the legal conditions stipulated in the Urban Planning Act of 1994 and the Administrative Law of 2005 and the regulations issued thereunder.

-After completion of the enumeration stage by the book of allocation, the committee announces the start date for drawing the lot (the process of drawing numbers indicating the block and the plot of land for each person).
+After completion of the enumeration stage by the book of allocation, the committee announces the start date for drawing the lottery (the process of drawing numbers indicating the block and the plot of land for each person).
 Each name is assigned a withdrawal date determined by the committee, and after drawing of the lot each person is allocated a complete file containing details about his plot.
-Places of worship do not involve withdraw of lot, but the committee rather determines the appropriate sites according to its discretion, as they are deemed public facilities such as schools, health centers and fields .... etc.
+Places of worship do not involve withdraw of lot, but the committee rather determines the appropriate sites according to its discretion, as they are deemed public facilities such as schools, health centres and fields .... etc.

 The stages of drawing lots and assignment of files, as well as surveying and handing over the plots are the most sensitive stages which witness serious transgressions regarding the allocation of places of worship.
 These issues will be handled in more detail.